 If the study continues beyond five years then a resubmission request will need to be made and you may need to submit a new ethics application form.

-5-yearly resubmission form can be found here.
+Ethics approval extension request form can be found here.

 RESPONSIBILITIES OF INVESTIGATORS